Investigations and Sanctions (FINRA 8000 Series)

 • Rep-level disclosure (Form U4 amendment within 30 days) →

-• Dispute-resolution forum (FINRA arbitration under the 12000 or 13000 Series, or mediation under the 14000 Series, or court for class actions and certain employment claims) →
+• Dispute-resolution forum (FINRA arbitration under the FINRA Customer Code or Industry Code, or mediation under the FINRA Mediation Code, or court for class actions and certain employment claims) →

-• Statutory disqualification (SEA Section 3(a)(39) if bar, suspension of 12+ months, expulsion, qualifying conviction, or willful false filing) →
+• Statutory disqualification (under the Exchange Act if bar, suspension of 12+ months, expulsion, qualifying conviction, or willful false filing) →

 • BrokerCheck publication of the outcome →